sql-machine-learning/playground/python/sqlflow_playground/playground_server_design.md

 ## Implementation

-We use [tornado](https://www.tornadoweb.org/) as the web framework which provide a very good request dispatching mechanism.
+We use [tornado](https://www.tornadoweb.org/) as the web framework which provides a very good request dispatching mechanism.
 By the way, this framework is also adopted by Jupyter Notebook.
 The request processing is split into two steps: